 Entrance exam - Graduate Record Exam (GRE).
 The MCAT may be substituted for the GRE.
 GRE/MCAT scores must be less than five years old at the time of application.
 There is no minimum score required, and, though the GRE/MCAT is not weighted heavily within our application process, preference is given to applicants who rank in the higher 50% on their entrance exam.
-Official scores must be submitted electronically to CASPA directly from ETS using a special CASPA code.
-Visit the CASPA Official GRE Scores webpage to learn how to submit your official GRE scores.
-Visit the CASPA Official MCAT Scores webpage to learn how to submit your official MCAT scores.
+Official scores must be submitted electronically to CASPA directly from ETS using a special CASPA code-4752.
+Visit the CASPA Official GRE Scores webpage to learn how to submit your official MCAT scores.

 Personal Statement.
 This statement is required and must be submitted through CASPA.
 Personal statements are utilized in the application review process, and preference is given based on content and structure.
-(CASPA has added an optional "Life Experiences Essay" which is NOT required by our program and is therefore not utilized within the application review process.)
+(CASPA has a "Life Experiences Essay" which is NOT required by our program and is therefore not utilized within the application review process.)

 CASPA and supplemental application.
-Complete both the Central Application Service for Physician Assistants (CASPA) application and the Marshall University PA Program's supplemental application; this includes the non-refundable supplemental application fee (\$40 for domestic applicants and \$150 for international).
+Complete both the Central Application Service for Physician Assistants (CASPA) application and the Marshall University PA Program's supplemental application.
 The supplemental application will be completed only by applicants who are invited for and accept an interview.
 Interviewees will be expected to complete and submit their supplemental application at the time of their interview.